-That's precisely what Partner Relationship Management (PRM) software is built for.
+That's what Partner Relationship Management (PRM) software is built for.
 A single SaaS-based solution for channel management, which can scale from small to large organizations just as quickly as your channel program grows.
-But we've learned that success doesn't actually start with a PRM solution.

 Based on our experience working with small-to-mid-size businesses in the developing phases of a channel program, we've identified six key areas which are necessary for rapid and successful channel growth.

 Six Keys For Growing Your Channel Partnerships Successfully

 Make sure your internal sales, marketing, and operational teams are aligned with your goals to build a channel.
 All too often the sales department is tasked with building out a channel program, but may not have the resources and buy-in from marketing or operations.
 Beyond guidelines on which markets you're targeting and what you desire in a partner, pre-plan for the materials you'll need to develop.
 At this phase its critical to know if the revenue goals can be supported with the proper marketing material and capacity resources from operations.

 Putting these guidelines in place internally will allow you to successfully begin to bring the right partners into your program at a rate that meets your operational capabilities.
 Additionally, communicating this strategy and setting forth clear terms and conditions as part of your partnership agreement allow you to make sure you are setting proper expectations from the outset.

 2 - Recruit the right partners - and impress them.